PaulKinlan/paul.kinlan.me/content/en/2010-12-01-chrome-extension-post-to-buzz-getting-some-st.markdown

 </div>

-<p>A single item has been added to the &ldquo;permissions&rdquo; array.
+<p>A single item has been added to the 'permissions' array.
 That item is the url of the buzzCounter.
 We can now perform XMLHttpRequest's against that URL now.
 Awesome!</p>

 <p>Lets add the code in to the background.html file so that we can make the requests to get the Buzz count.
 It won't be too complex, essentially we will detect when a user changes the current page they are viewing and make an request to buzz to get the URL count.
 Once we have that URL count, we will set some text on the browser_action so it is visible to the user.</p>